guettli/django-htmx-fun/README.md

 I don't use the special http headers which get added by htmx.
 I avoid this (pseudo code): "if request is a htmx request, then ...".
 Instead I create two endpoints: One which returns a full page, one which returns a fragment.

+Goodbye formsets.
+With I use several `<form>` tags in one page.
+This means I hardly use formsets.
+Some for the "prefix" of forms: Since
+I don't put several Django form instances into one `<form>` tag, I don't need the prefix any more.

 ## Screenshot